metaory/github-readme-topics-action/README.md

         env:
           GH_PAT: ${{ secrets.GH_PAT }} # your personal-access-tokens with write permission
         with:
-          # username: metaory # OPTIONAL; the committer username, defaults to repository owner (GITHUB_REPOSITORY_OWNER)
+          # USERNAME: metaory # OPTIONAL; the committer username, defaults to repository owner (GITHUB_REPOSITORY_OWNER)
-          # repository: playground # OPTIONAL; the repository name to update its readme, defaults to current repository (GITHUB_REPOSITORY)
+          # REPOSITORY: playground # OPTIONAL; the repository name to update its readme, defaults to current repository (GITHUB_REPOSITORY)
-          email: metaory@gmail.com # REQUIRED; the committer email address
+          EMAIL: metaory@gmail.com # REQUIRED; the committer email address
-          topics: |- # REQUIRED; list of topics to group by api
+          TOPICS: |- # REQUIRED; list of topics to group by api
             automation
             challenge